DominikDO98/Messanger_App_Back/README.md

 # Messanger_App_Back

+<h3>About the project</h3>
-JS Application that's allows to send messages between users via websocekt connection
+JS Application that's it's users allows to send messages between each other via websocekt connection.